epfl-lara/asplos2022tutorial/index.md

 # Verifying Programs with Stainless

-## Location and date
-**Location:** Zoom (link available to participants), and physically in [Swiss Tech Convention Center](https://www.stcc.ch/) near the campus of EPFL in Lausanne, Switzerland ([M1 Metro stop EPFL](https://goo.gl/maps/A3Sm4VGxWsoPrzX27))

-**Time:** Tuesday, March 1st, at 09:00am-13:00 Lausanne (and Paris and Zurich) time zone

-## About the tutorial
 [Stainless](https://stainless.epfl.ch/) is an [open-source system](https://github.com/epfl-lara/stainless) for constructing formally-verified software that is guaranteed to meet specifications for all inputs.
 The primary input format to Stainless is a subset of [Scala](https://www.scala-lang.org/).
 In addition, programs designed to run with pre-allocated memory (e.g., on an embedded system) can be translated to C and processed using conventional C compilers.

+## About the tutorial

-This tutorial will provide a hands-on introduction to Stainless through a series of guided examples.
+This tutorial provides a hands-on introduction to Stainless through a series of guided examples.
 We will assume only basic programming skills; no particular background in verification or Scala is required, though a basic understanding of functional programming concepts will be helpful.

-To get the basic flavor of Stainless, you can also consult the documentation including [this basic tutorial](https://epfl-lara.github.io/stainless/tutorial.html) or [watch a keynote from Lambda Days](https://www.youtube.com/watch?v=dkO59PTcNxA) or a different and shorter [tutorial at FMCAD 2021](https://github.com/epfl-lara/fmcad2021tutorial/) including [a video](https://tube.switch.ch/videos/bFOnl6Emmp).
-The tutorial will also cover examples not presented previously that illustrate some of the recent features.

 ## Program Schedule